cmyeee/GA-DSI12-Capstone/README.md

 # GA-DSI12-Capstone

 Hello!
 This repository stores the materials for my capstone project done during my DSI12+ course at General Assembly.
 I had created an Attrition Prediction Model based on fictional IBM data on Kaggle.
-The key product for this project is a web app made using Flask targeted for supervisors to check the probability of their staff resigning.
+The key product for this project is a web app, made using Flask, targeted for supervisors to check the probability of their staff resigning.

 ## How to view my work
 1. Download the files in this repository.